Information for people who invest or wish to invest in L&Q.

 - Trading update for the period ending 30 Sept 2017 (pdf, 188kb)

 - Trading update for the period ending 30 June 2017 (pdf, 192kb)

 - Trading update for the period ending 31 March 2017 (pdf, 157kb)

 Governance and regulation

-We are regulated by the Homes and Communities Agency.
+We are regulated by the Regulator of Social Housing.
 The regulator expects us to meet certain standards and it publishes its assessment of how well we comply.
 It has awarded us the highest ratings for governance and viability.
 We put residents at the heart of our decision making and reserve one place on our Group Board for a resident.
 We also have a Resident Board and seven Neighbourhood Committees for residents who would like to take on greater responsibility in shaping and improving our services.

 See more information about our decision making and governance.